 While many impact sports put a strain on joints, water-based sports can reduce intra-articular pressure, relieve swelling, and even increase the range of mobility.
 In terrestrial sports, our joints typically become the point of shock absorption, whereas in water-sports like freediving, hydrostatic pressure underwater is distributed evenly over the entire surface of the body and force if distributed more evenly.
 That is why people with weak joints are often prescribed swimming and water gymnastics.

-During freediving, you learn to distribute tension even more efficiently than swimming- learning to control your body under the water, distribute the impact load on to the entire surface of the arms and legs, and move not just smoothly, but efficiently.
+During freediving, you learn to distribute tension even more efficiently than swimming — learning to control your body under the water, distribute the impact load on to the entire surface of the arms and legs, and move not just smoothly, but efficiently.
 Freediving places a greater emphasis on bodily relation because excess tension leads to an increase in oxygen consumption.

 Improve Your Muscle Tone

-Freediving is a constant movement.
+Freediving is constant movement.
 Even during deep dives that include freefall (a time when the freediver is letting gravity do the work), the muscles work intensively.
 On the way down, the freedivers kick hard to overcome positive buoyancy.
 On the way back to the surface, they must kick strong and steady to fight the negative buoyancy.
-It is fantastic resistance training for the muscles!
+It is a fantastic resistance training for the muscles!
 You will especially feel the muscles if you practice diving without fins or Constant Weight No Fins (CNF) diving.

 Athletes in a variety of disciplines use hypoxic training.
 They put on special masks or train in high altitude conditions in the mountains.
 In freediving, you don’t need to do something extra.